ethaniccc/Mockingbird/README.md

 Mockingbird is an anti-cheat in development made for fun by an ethic idot - version v2 has many changes compared to the v1 variants of Mockingbird.

+Important Notes:
-Note: **You want a decent server to handle everything Mockingbird is going to do with the least amount of false positives (such as WitherHosting's $1.25 plan).**
+- **You want a decent server to handle everything Mockingbird is going to do with the least amount of false positives (such as WitherHosting's $1.25 plan).**

-Note: **Waterdog may bring up issues while using Mockingbird, if you use Waterdog along with Mockingbird, know that things may go wrong.**
+- **Waterdog may bring up issues while using Mockingbird, if you use Waterdog along with Mockingbird, know that things may go wrong.**

 Here's something I want to relay before moving forward:
 1) If you have an issue with Mockingbird (constant falsing, too much cpu usage, etc.) **please** make an issue